kylepereira03/Tungareshwar-Sweets/README.md

 - Responsive design for mobile and desktop
 - Clean and modern UI
 - Sweets catalog with images
+- 30% Disocunt auto apply on order with more than 10 items
 - About Us and Contact sections